-No director should be hurried into putting their limited company into liquidation before a pre-liquidation review and comprehensive planning has been carried out.
-It is important the director has sufficient understanding and is in agreement with the perceived outcome of the liquidation so a professional review before placing the company in liquidation can prove very valuable.
+No director should be hurried into putting their limited company into liquidation before a pre-liquidation review, and comprehensive planning has been carried out.
+It’s important the director has enough understanding, and agrees with the perceived outcome of the liquidation so a professional review before placing the company in liquidation can prove valuable.

-This review is simply a ‘fact-finding’ exercise, usually done face to face with one of our experienced insolvency consultants.
-It is important to note that the pre-liquidation review may comprise of recommendations other than a CVL for the business.
+This review would mostly be a ‘fact-finding’ exercise; usually done face to face with an insolvency consultant.
+It is important to note that the pre-liquidation review may comprise of recommendations outside a CVL for the business.